-Doctor of Musicology (PhD), professional solo classical guitarist, electric guitarist, baroque lutenist, Beatle-George Harrison impersonator.
+Doctor of Musicology (PhD), professional solo classical guitarist, electric guitarist, baroque lutenist and composer-arranger

 Dale Harris is an English guitarist whose transcriptions of works such as Richard Wagner’s German opera ‘Tristan And Isolde’ and Queen’s ‘Bohemian Rhapsody’ are fast contributing to his reputation as a heavyweight arranger-performer in the solo-guitar world.
 Dale Harris has performed with The Lorne Gibson Trio, and Sir Cliff Richard.

-Dale's lute playing was featured in Simon Sharma's Shakespeare' (Aired BBC TV 22-June & 29 June 2012).
+Dale's lute playing was featured in Simon Sharma's Shakespeare' (aired BBC TV 22-June & 29 June 2012) and in Martin's Close starring Peter Capaldi (aired BBC FOUR TV 24-December-2019.
 Dale has also reviewed lute music recordings for the Lute Society of GB.
 His guitar music was used in a promotional advert for BP British Petroleum.
+Dale as also performed for the former Duke Of Edinburgh Prince Philip.

 Dale was nominated amongst nine other leading professionals as "Best Instrumentalist Of The Year" in the GSMC awards, as run by music promoter Graham Steel.
 Dale subsequently won the GSMC award for Instrumental Musician Of The Year in both 2017 and 2018.

 Dale studied classical guitar under many teachers but most prominently with the leading recitalist, John Mills.
-Dale has studied composition, musicology and musical analysis under some amazing scholars and composers including: Edward Cowie (he inspired me to 'go for it' and opened my eyes to not just music, but music in the context of it being art, noise, sound, silence, chaos, order, etc.), Roderick Watkins (my long-suffering adviser and mentor, I will learn about music one day I promise!), Dillwyn Henshall (who encouraged and inspired my work on cryptography in music), David Carhart (who introduced me to atonal and 12-tone music for which I am eternally grateful), Sidney Fixman (a wise man indeed; he told me every week for two years that 'if you want success at anything bad enough YOU WILL ACHIEVE IT given absolute dedication'.
-He was right!) to name a few.
+Dale has studied composition, musicology and musical analysis under some amazing scholars and composers including: Edward Cowie (he inspired me to 'go for it' and opened my eyes to not just music, but music in the context of it being art, noise, sound, silence, chaos, order, etc.); Roderick Watkins (my long-suffering adviser and mentor, I will learn about music one day I promise!); Dalwyn Henshal (who encouraged and inspired my work on cryptography in music); David Carhart (who introduced me to atonal and 12-tone music for which I am eternally grateful); Sidney Fixman (a wise man indeed; he told me every week for two years that 'if you want success at anything bad enough YOU WILL ACHIEVE IT given absolute dedication'.
+He was right!).
+This is just to name a few.

-Dale has studied guitar performance with guitarist-teachers and non-guitarists such as: Lora Dimitrova (an amazing concert pianist! she taught me about the 'notes', not just how to play them but 'why' and she gave me 'vision' that I thank her for to this day), Jeffrey Alexander (classical guitar: he taught me about tone, control and, importantly, checking the widest number of sources for accuracy when making arrangements), Grahame Klippel (my first proper classical guitar teacher), John Myhill (jazz guitarist extraordinaire; he encouraged me to improvise when I was young and absolutely naïve).
+Dale has studied guitar performance with guitarist-teachers as well as with non-guitarists such as: Lora Dimitrova (an amazing concert pianist! she taught me about the 'notes', not just how to play them but 'why' and she gave me 'vision' that I thank her for to this day), Jeffrey Alexander (classical guitar: he taught me about tone, control and, importantly, checking the widest number of sources for accuracy when making arrangements), Grahame Klippel (my first proper classical guitar teacher), John Myhill (jazz guitarist extraordinaire; he encouraged me to improvise when I was young and absolutely naive).
 The list goes on and I will add more names to this list very soon...